-Location: Jaú river, Central Amazon Basin, Brazil (\$1.90°, W61.70°).
-Seasonally inundated floodplain forest.
+Location: Rio Negro, Central Amazon Basin, Brazil (S1.65°, W61.50°).
+Seasonally inundated floodplain forest (bright areas in L-HH).

 In seasonally inundated floodplain forest, water floods parts of the forest floor during when river levels are high.
 With the L-band signal penetrating the canopy, the vertical stems and horizontal water surface give rise to a strong double-bounce reflection which produces an extremely high HH backscatter response.
 Flooded forest therefore appear very bright in HH polarisation.
-At HV polarisation on the other hand, which is dominated by volume backscatter only, the flooding extent is not visible and backscatter levels are similar to that of non-flooded (dryland) forest.
+At HV polarisation on the other hand, which is dominated by volume backscatter only, the flooding extent is not visible and backscatter levels are similar to that of the surrounding non-flooded (dryland) forest.